Ten Reasons to Use a Realtor to Sell Your Home

 A FSBO seller might pay a realtor to list their property on the MLS FSBO.
 The real property commission is not part of the listing agent's fees.
 A MLS listing will make your home available to other realtors as well as potential buyers.
 NAR's code states that Realtors must form cooperative relationships for the benefit of their clients.
 It is common to use cooperative sales.
 A realtor may have connections that could make it possible to sell your house.
 This alone can make the sale worthwhile.

 A realtor can also help you determine the best places to advertise your home and which are most effective in your local area.
-A realtor will help you stage your house and can also hire a professional photographer for high-quality photos.
+A realtor will help you evaluate which upgrades need to be done, how to stage your house, and can also hire a professional photographer for high-quality photos.
 A realtor can also assist you in writing a description for your home.
 Open houses are also possible to show your home to potential buyers to highlight the features that appeal to them.

 4. Access to professional tools and apps is not available to you